FMMT666/SyrSafeTechLogger/README.md

     - added the delay option
     - removed units from output
     - added the raw parameter to display the removed units
-    - errors are now printed to stderr
-    - added exit codes, some notes and stupid ideas
-    - added alarm codes printout

 ---
 ## TODO
+    - add logging temperature
+    - human readable valve states and error codes for stdout
     - printout and fetchting the data should really be separated because of the (not originally intended) ctrl functionality
     - add "quiet" parameter for command line control w/ othr SW